History of Wycombe Wanderers F.C.: The Football League (1993–2004)

-If that was disappointing, Wycombe fans were soon be dismayed when the news they'd been dreading for the last two or three years finally became a reality.
+If that was disappointing, Wycombe fans would soon be dismayed when the news they'd been dreading for the last two or three years finally became a reality.
 Martin O'Neill was leaving Wycombe Wanderers.
 Like Kelman before him, O'Neill's relationship with the board was deteriorating and when Norwich City wanted to speak to him, he felt as if the club was trying to get rid of him.
 O'Neill met with Canaries Chairman Robert Chase at Heathrow and accepted the job at Carrow Road in June 1995.
 It was a sad end to a wonderful five and half years at the club.
 It was a magical time for players and supporters alike.

 Despite more than 60 applications for the vacancy, only one man was interviewed for the job, Alan Smith.
 He had just left Crystal Palace, relegated from the Premier League and semi finalists in both of the major cups, and was an old acquaintance of Brian Lee.
 He was a popular choice and was unanimously accepted by the board.
 Smith made one addition to the squad during the summer, left-back Paul Hardyman from Bristol Rovers but after a slow start to the season he signed Jason Rowbotham, David Farrell from Aston Villa for £100,000 and striker John Williams from Coventry City for £150,000, another record fee.
 The team went 14 league games without defeat during the autumn, suggesting that another promotion could be achieved that season, but things started to unravel in November.
 An Associate Members Cup tie at Walsall saw the team 4–0 down at half-time and Smith proceeded to conduct his half-time team talk in the centre-circle.
 A desperate 1–0 defeat by Gillingham in an FA Cup first round replay followed and after a 4–2 league defeat at Carlisle United, popular goalkeeper Paul Hyde fell out with the manager and never played for the team again.
 Smith relied on loanees, Ben Roberts from Middlesbrough and Sieb Dykstra from Queens Park Rangers to keep goal for the rest of the season.

 It soon become a disappointing campaign, inconsistent results and a change in the style of football saw crowds steadily fall.
 Miquel Desouza created history, scoring a hat-trick both home and away against Bradford City and Dave Carroll scored a sensational solo goal in a 4–1 thrashing of Stockport County but a serious promotion challenge never materialised and the team finished in 12th place.
 A crowd of 2,836 for a midweek home fixture with Rotherham United remains the club's lowest ever Football League attendance.